apache/maven-scripting-plugin/README.md

  Optional supplemental description.
 ```
 + Make sure you have added the necessary tests (JUnit/IT) for your changes.
-+ Run all the tests with `mvn -Prun-its verify` to assure nothing else was accidentally broken.
++ Run all the tests with `mvn -Prun-its verify` to assure nothing else was accidentally broken (you can need to `mvn install` before).
 + Submit a pull request to the repository in the Apache organization.
 + Update your JIRA ticket and include a link to the pull request in the ticket.